 A distinction should be made between those students who fail repeatedly to produce homework and those who do so only occasionally.
+Parents/Guardians will be made aware of any issues on the VSWARE portal.

 Failure to produce homework will result in consideration of the following sanctions: